Loading Events

 Artist Talk: Odili Donald Odita

-Odili Donald Odita was born in Enugu, Nigeria and lives and works in Philadelphia, where he is Professor in Painting, Drawing & Sculpture at the Tyler School of Art at Temple University.
-His abstract—and often site-responsive—paintings, explore the power of color in an emotional, historical and socio-political context.
+Odili Donald Odita was born in Enugu, Nigeria, and works in Philadelphia.
+He is a Painting, Drawing & Sculpture Professor at the Tyler School of Art at Temple University.
+His abstract—and often site-responsive—paintings explore the power of color in an emotional, historical, and socio-political context.

 $10 for MFA Members; $20 for Not-Yet Members